adyxax/www/content/blog/nix/first-webapp-gotosocial.md

 ## Introduction

-Gotosocial is just a service that was running on one of my FreeBSD servers.
+Gotosocial is a service that was running on one of my FreeBSD servers.
 Being a simple web application it is a good candidate to showcase what I like most about nixos and its declarative configurations!

 ## A bit about the nix language